Mizo National Front uprising: National Emergency Council

 On 23 December 1971, the MNF met in a Chakma village and established the National Emergency Council (NEC) with Lianzuala as the chairman.
-The fall of Dacca compelled the MNF to extraordinarily change the structure of the government as the Parliament and civil administration were unable to run anymore.
+The Liberation of Dhaka compelled the MNF to extraordinarily change the structure of the government as the Parliament and civil administration were unable to run anymore.
 As a result, all presidential and parliamentary powers were vested in the NEC except foreign affairs which Laldenga vested with himself.
 After the formation of the NEC, Laldenga would leave to West Pakistan.
-However on departure to Akyab, Laldenga took upwards of for himself and 10 top executives of the MNF.
-As a result only remained for the Mizoram Sawrkar to run the administration.
+However, on departure to Akyab, Laldenga took upwards of for himself and 10 top executives of the MNF.
+As a result, only remained for the Mizoram Sawrkar to run the administration.
 As a result, the MNF became outraged and lost confidence in Laldenga.

 Peace negotiations

 MNF factional rivalry

 As peace communications via the Christian Peace Committee was encouraged a rival faction emerged.
 Young intellectuals of the MNF who felt no future for the MNF except integration with India began to support peace negotiations with India while the orthodox view of the MNF desired complete independence.
 The MNF finance minister C. Lalkhawliana stated to the church leaders his willingness to cooperate with India on a peace outcome.
 His discussion was reported to Laldenga on 1 May 1969.
 However, Lalkhawliana and his colleagues were soon beginning to be labelled Dumpawl (navy blue).
 The Dumpawl were described as cowards and betrayers of the Mizo fight for independence.
 Lalnunmawia himself had begun to support the view of attaining statehood for Mizoram as a better solution to complete independence.
 In February 1971, Laldenga was re-elected as President of the Mizoram sawrkar but left the exiled capital in the jungle preferring to reside in Dacca.
 Before his departure, Laldenga held a tea party where officers of the civil and armed wings were invited.
 Laldenga supposedly attempted reconcile the two factions to unite the organization.
 However, accusations and counter-accusations plagued the meeting.
 Bawichhuaka was accused to collecting loyal officers to stage a coup against Laldenga.
 After the meeting Laldenga ordered all leaders of the Dumpawl to be arrested.
 Under the guise of moving the sawrkar headquarters to Rangamati with army headquarters to Lungudu in the wake of the Mukti Bahini insurgency, the MNF began to arrest Dumpawl leaders on 13 May 1971.
 On 28 May 1971, Laldenga issued orders suspending officers in the MNA ranked higher than Lieutenant Colonel.
 The prisoner carried out a hunger strike as they were not explained the reasoning for the detainment and wished for a fair trial.
 However the request was rejected.
 Some prisoners escaped and surrendered to the Indian government instead.
 Among the prisoners who escaped and surrendered were Finance Minister C. Lalkhawliana, supply Minister H. Thangkima, Foreign Affairs Minister Lalhmingthanga and Ambassador to China Lalthangliana Phillips.
 The list of the most prominent MNF individuals accused of being part of the dumpawl was as follows: